General Register Office for England and Wales

-The General Register Office for England and Wales (GRO) is the section of the United Kingdom HM Passport Office responsible for the civil registration of births (including stillbirths), adoptions, marriages, civil partnerships and deaths in England and Wales and for those same events outside the UK if they involve a UK citizen and qualify to be registered in various miscellaneous registers.
+The General Register Office for England and Wales (GRO) is the section of HM Passport Office responsible for the civil registration of births (including stillbirths), adoptions, marriages, civil partnerships and deaths in England and Wales and for those same events outside the UK if they involve a UK citizen and qualify to be registered in various miscellaneous registers.
 With a small number of historic exceptions involving military personnel, it does not deal with records of such events occurring within the land or territorial waters of Scotland, Northern Ireland or the Republic of Ireland; those entities' registration systems have always been separate from England and Wales.

-The GRO was founded in 1836 by the Births and Deaths Registration Act 1836, and civil registration commenced in 1837.
+The GRO was founded in 1836 by the Births and Deaths Registration Act 1836 (6 & 7 Will.
+4. c.
+86), and civil registration commenced in 1837.
 Its head is the Registrar General.
 Probably the most distinguished person associated with the GRO in the 19th century, although he was never its head, was William Farr.

 The GRO supplies copies of birth, marriage, civil partnership certificates and death certificates, either online or from one of the local register offices that act on behalf of the GRO.

 History of the GRO

 Establishment

 Prior to the creation of the General Register Office (GRO) in 1837, there was no national system of civil registration in England and Wales.
 Baptisms, marriages and burials were recorded in parish registers maintained by Church of England (Anglican) clergy.
 However, with the great increase in nonconformity and the gradual relaxation of the laws against Catholics and other dissenters from the late 17th century, more and more baptisms, marriages and burials were going unrecorded in the registers of the Anglican Church.

 The increasingly poor state of English parish registration led to numerous attempts to shore up the system in the 18th and early 19th centuries.
-The Marriage Act of 1753 attempted to prevent "clandestine" marriages by imposing a standard form of entry for marriages, which had to be signed by both parties to the marriage and by witnesses.
+The Clandestine Marriages Act 1753 (26 Geo.
+2. c.
+33) attempted to prevent "clandestine" marriages by imposing a standard form of entry for marriages, which had to be signed by both parties to the marriage and by witnesses.
 Additionally, except in the case of Jews and Quakers, legal marriages had to be carried out according to the rites of the Church of England.
-Sir George Rose's Parochial Registers Act of 1812 laid down that all events had to be entered on standard entries in bound volumes.
+Sir George Rose's Parochial Registers Act 1812 (52 Geo.
+3. c.
+146) laid down that all events had to be entered on standard entries in bound volumes.
 It also declared that the church registers of Nonconformists were not admissible in court as evidence of births, marriages and deaths.
 Only those maintained by the clergy of the Church of England could be presented in court as legal documents, and this caused considerable hardship for Nonconformists.
 A number of proposals were presented to Parliament to set up centralised registries for recording vital events in the 1820s but none came to fruition.